Reading time: 4 minutes

 ils se sont amusés they had fun

 Step 2 : Use this basic format: subject pronoun + reflexive pronoun + conjugated être + reflexive verb.

-Remember that the reflexive pronoun still precedes the compound reflexive verb form.
+Remember that the French reflexive pronouns still precedes the compound reflexive verb form.

 Step 3: Make the past participle agree with the gender and number of the reflexive pronoun.
 Note how in the examples in step 1 there is an extra –e and –s added at the end of some of the past participles?
 This happens in most cases: an e is added to the past participle to make it agree with a feminine subject and an s is added for a plural subject.

 Step 4: Determine if there is a need for agreement or not.
 Remember that you do not need to bother with past participle agreements during the following cases: